Introduction to Community Care

 Sometimes the situation will arise where a trust wishes to meet an assessed need by providing a particular service and the person in need wants a different service to be provided.
 In those circumstances, it is important to check that both services actually meet the person's need.
 Consideration can be given to whether the service suggested meets a person's particular psychological or cultural needs.

 If only one of the services meets those needs, the person should draw this to the attention of the trust.
 If, however, the services are equally suitable in terms of meeting needs, the trust may take into account its resources at this stage.
-It can therefore have regard to the fact that one option is more cost-effective in deciding which service to offer.
-This was established in R v Lancashire CC ex. p.
+It can therefore make ‘best value’ decisions having regard to the fact that one option is more cost-effective in deciding which service to offer This was established in R v Lancashire CC ex. p.
 Ingham .

 7.1 Care packages